JumpeiArashi/SimpleStepper/README.md

 note:

 If `X-Forwarded-For` header includes in request headers, SimpleStepper use the value as source IP to make an opening into security group.
-This means that you run SimpleStepper behind some reverse proxy(ELB, nginx or HAProxy).
+This means that you are able to run SimpleStepper behind some reverse proxy(ELB, nginx or HAProxy).

 Getting Start